mjk-smith/mjk-smith.github.io/_pages/cv.md

 Education
 ======
-PhD in Governance and International Relations / Griffith University / 2026 (expected)
+(Incomplete) PhD in Governance and International Relations / Griffith University / 2022-2024

 MA in International Relations / The University of Melbourne / 2021